-Russian attacks on Ukraine’s Kyiv kill at least 3, strike gov’t building
+Russian attacks on Ukraine’s Kyiv kill at least 3, gov’t building struck

 Drone debris also caused fires atop a 16-storey and two nine-storey buildings in the Sviatoshynskyi district in Kyiv’s west, he said.

-Reuters witnesses heard a series of explosions shaking the city in what sounded like air defence units in operation.
+Witnesses told Reuters they heard a series of explosions shaking the city, which sounded like air defence units in operation.

+The Ukrainian news website Kyiv Independent also reported that an elderly woman died in a shelter in the city’s Darnytskyi district following the attack, although the cause of her death was not immediately clear.

+The state emergency service confirmed at least one death in Kyiv and 18 injuries.

+Russian attacks on Ukraine have increased in recent days, even as United States President Donald Trump stepped up diplomacy to end the three-and-a-half-year war, although those efforts have not yet been successful.

+Ukraine’s air force said Russia launched 805 drones and 13 missiles at Ukraine overnight.

-Timur Tkachenko, the head of the military administration of the capital, said on Telegram that Russia was “deliberately and consciously striking civilian targets.”
+Tkachenko, the head of the military administration of the capital, said on Telegram that Russia was “deliberately and consciously striking civilian targets”.

 Moscow did not immediately issue any comment on the attacks.

-Both sides deny targeting civilians in the strikes, but thousands have died in the war Russia launched with a full-scale invasion of Ukraine in February 2022.
+Both sides deny targeting civilians, but thousands have died in the war Russia launched with a full-scale invasion of Ukraine in February 2022.

-Early on Sunday, most of Ukraine was under air raid alerts after Ukrainian Air Force warnings of Russian missile and drone attacks.
+Early on Sunday, most of Ukraine was under air raid alerts after Ukrainian air force warnings of Russian missile and drone attacks.

 Tens of explosions shook the central Ukrainian city of Kremenchuk, cutting power to parts of it, Mayor Vitalii Maletskyi said on Telegram.

-Russian strikes on Kryvyi Rih in the same region targeted transport and urban infrastructure, Oleksandr Vilkul, the head of the military administration, said on Telegram, but with no injuries reported.
+Russian strikes on Kryvyi Rih, Ukrainian President Volodymyr Zelenskyy’s hometown, in the same region, targeted transport and urban infrastructure, Oleksandr Vilkul, the head of the military administration, said on Telegram, but with no injuries reported.

-In the southern city of Odesa, civilian infrastructure and residential buildings were damaged, with fires breaking out in several apartment blocks, regional governor Oleh Kiper said on Telegram.
+In the southern city of Odesa, civilian infrastructure and residential buildings were damaged, with fires breaking out in several apartment blocks, regional Governor Oleh Kiper said on Telegram.

-Earlier, a separate Russian strike in Ukraine’s northeastern Sumy region killed one person and wounded several others, according to regional military governor Oleg Grygorov on Telegram.
+Earlier, a separate Russian attack in Ukraine’s northeastern Sumy region killed one person and wounded several others, regional military Governor Oleh Hryhorov said on Telegram.

-A Russian drone attack on Saturday evening in Zaporizhzhia in the southeast also wounded at least 15 people, four of whom were hospitalised, said Ivan Fedorov, the head of the military administration in the region, which is partially occupied by Russia.
+A Russian drone attack on Saturday evening in Zaporizhia in the southeast also wounded at least 15 people, four of whom were hospitalised, said Ivan Fedorov, the head of the military administration in the region, which is partially occupied by Russia.

-Meanwhile, the Russian air defence units reported that it destroyed at least 69 Ukrainian drones overnight, according to the RIA state news agency.
+The Russian air defence units reported that they destroyed at least 69 Ukrainian drones overnight, according to the RIA Novosti state news agency.